Ashley Moss thrives on telling meaningful stories with passion and purpose.

 She also regularly reported on news and issues related to public safety and incarceration at the local, state and federal level.

-A regular presence at the Oklahoma State Capitol led to a months-long investigation into chronic failures with the state’s public health lab.
+A regular presence reporting at the Oklahoma State Capitol led to a months-long investigation into chronic failures with the state’s public health lab.
 Her coverage exposed repeated, abnormal results in routine testing for newborns and prompted lawmakers to take a closer look at the lab’s funding sources and what its programs were doing.

 Some of her most impactful stories were produced as part of the United Voice series, a franchise that fostered pointed and healthy dialogue about race.